Z2DA--695-22-117 CN New Audiology Clinic 5BN

 Z2DA--Install Building Lightning Protection Project# 695-22-106

 The Department of Veterans Affairs is soliciting bids for the "Install Lightning Protection" project (Project 695-22-106) at the Clement J. Zablocki VA Medical Center in Milwaukee, WI.
-This project involves the installation of lightning protection systems across multiple buildings, requiring contractors to provide all necessary labor, materials, equipment, and supervision, with an estimated project cost between $2 million and $5 million.
-The importance of this project lies in enhancing the safety and operational integrity of the medical center, which operates 24/7.
-Bids are due by December 17, 2025, at 9:00 AM local time, with a virtual bid opening at 10:00 AM local time, and interested bidders should contact Contracting Officer Stacy G Hoover at Stacy.Hoover2@va.gov for further information.
+This project involves the installation of lightning protection systems across multiple buildings, requiring contractors to provide all necessary labor, materials, equipment, and supervision, with an estimated project cost between $2,000,000 and $5,000,000.
+The work is critical for ensuring the safety and operational integrity of the medical center, which operates 24/7.
+Bids are due by January 16, 2026, at 9:00 AM CST, with a virtual bid opening scheduled for the same day at 10:00 AM CST.
+Interested bidders should direct inquiries to Contracting Officer Stacy G. Hoover at Stacy.Hoover2@va.gov.

 Z1DA--Upgrade HVAC System Phase II